-Weinstein, N., Khabbaz, F., & Legate, N. (in press).
+Weinstein, N., Khabbaz, F., & Legate, N. (2016).
 Enhancing need satisfaction to reduce psychological distress in Syrian refugees.
 Journal of Consulting and Clinical Psychology.

 Weinstein, N., Legate, N., Kumashiro, M. & Ryan, R. M. (2015).
 Autonomy support and diastolic blood pressure: Long term effects and conflict navigation in romantic relationships.
 Motivation and Emotion, 1-14.